ismailkasan/chat-gpt-vscode-extension/README.md

 ## 🚀 About Me
 I'm a full stack developer.
 I've been dealing with software since 2016.
 I worked on a lot of projects so far.
 My strongest skills are C#, .Net
 Core, MsSql, javaScript, TypeScript and Angular2+.
-Also, I am working on sample like this extension Nodejs, MongoDb projects.
+Also, I am working on sample projects of Nodejs, MongoDb etc. like this extension.